0xBB2B/raci-matrix-task-master/README.md

 4.  **Run the Development Server**

     ```bash
-    npm run dev
+    pnpm run dev
     ```

-    The application will be available at `http://localhost:5173`.
+    The application will be available at `http://localhost:3000`.

 ## Usage Guide